GiacomoPorpiglia/CNN-from-scratch/README.md

-Convolutional Neural Network for Image Classification
+#Convolutional Neural Network for Image Classification From Scratch (Only NumPy and SciPy)

 Hello everyone!
 Thank you for clicking on this project, I appreciate it!
 This project wasn't easy at all, and there are a few reasons for that: